 Enable parallel remediation for the hosts in the selected clusters.

-Update Manager remediates concurrently only the hosts on which virtual machines are powered off or suspended.
-You can choose to power off or suspend virtual machines from the Power State menu in the Maintenance Mode Settings pane on the Host Remediation Options page.
+Note: Update Manager remediates concurrently only the hosts on which virtual machines are powered off or suspended.
+You can choose to power off or suspend virtual machines from the VM Power State menu in the Maintenance Mode Options pane on the Host Remediation Options page.

-- On the Ready to Complete page, click Finish.
+- Review the Ready to Complete page, and click Finish.